Appeal procedure

 Application documents

-• a meaningful cover letter
+• an informative cover letter

 • a curriculum vitae